Wolf Dog beyond jurisdiction of BC Conservation Officer Service : My Cowichan Valley Now

 Several attacks throughout the Parksville-Coombs area have left residents feeling what they call fear, frustration, and uneasiness.
 There have been several sightings and four attacks by the animal over the past several months.

-“Wolfdog is not considered wildlife, or a Controlled Alien Species and it doesn’t fall under the jurisdiction of the BC Conservation Officer Service,” Borghese writes.
+“Wolfdog is not considered wildlife, or a Controlled Alien Species and it doesn’t fall under the jurisdiction of the BC Conservation Officer Service,” the COS writes.
 “Minister Heyman has asked the Conservation Officer Service to reach out to formally offer assistance to the RCMP and the regional district.”

 He says they have reached out to offer their help and will also be contacting the Regional District Animal Control, again, to offer the same assistance.